Quantum mixing on large Schreier graphs

 Now for large $|z|$, we have $\zeta_{i,j,k}^z = F^{1/z}_{i,j,k} = \sum_{n\ge 0} f^{(n)}(x,y)z^{-n}$, and $f^{(0)}(x,y)=0$ because $x\neq y$, so that $\zeta_{i,j,k}^z \sim z^{-1}$ for $|z|\gg 1$.
 Thus, due to the diagonal, we see that $\det (\frac{\partial P_{i,j,k}(h)}{\partial h_{\kappa,a,b}})|_{h=\zeta^z} = (-z)^N+O(|z|^{N-1})$ for $|z|\to\infty$, where $N=\sum_i n_i(n_i-1)$ is the size of the system, in particular, it is not identically zero as a function of $z$.
 It follows from \cite[Proposition VIII.5.3]{zbMATH01703931} that each $\zeta_{i,j,k}^z$ is algebraic as a function of $z$.
 Since algebraic functions form a field, we deduce from \eqref{e:rinv} that $R^z(v,v)$ is algebraic and the same for $R^z(v,w)$ using \eqref{e:rprod} and \eqref{e:zetabipro}. \end{proof}

-The statement in Proposition~\ref{prp:alg} appeared in a number of works, in various degrees of generality and justification \cite{zbMATH04042923,zbMATH01186131,zbMATH04020080}, sometimes by simply exhibiting a system of algebraic equations that $\zeta_x^z(y)$ satisfies.
+The fact that $R^z(e,e)$ is algebraic appeared in a number of works, in various degrees of generality and justification \cite{zbMATH04042923,zbMATH01186131,zbMATH04020080}, sometimes by simply exhibiting a system of algebraic equations that $R^z(e,e)$ satisfies.
 This is not enough in general, for example $h_1+zh_2=0$ and $2h_1+2zh_2=0$ has a solution $h_1(z)=ze^{z}$ and $h_2(z)=-e^z$ which is not algebraic.

 \begin{proposition} The spectrum $\sigma(\lambda(p))$ has a non-trivial absolutely continuous part.
-There exists a discrete set $D_0\subset \R$ such that for any $E\in \R\setminus D_0$, $i\in[m]$ and $x,y\in\Gamma_i$, the function $\eta\mapsto \zeta_x^{E+i\eta}(y)$ has a finite limit as $\eta\rightarrow 0$, and the functions $E\mapsto \zeta_{x}^{E+i0}(y)$ are analytic on $\R\setminus D_0$.
+There exists a discrete set $D_0\subset \R$ such that for any $E\in \R\setminus D_0$, $i\le m$ and $x,y\in\Gamma_i$, the function $\eta\mapsto \zeta_x^{E+i\eta}(y)$ has a finite limit as $\eta\rightarrow 0$, and the functions $E\mapsto \zeta_{x}^{E+i0}(y)$ are analytic on $\R\setminus D_0$.
 Furthermore, the maps $E\in \sigma(\lambda(p)) \setminus D_0 \mapsto R^{E+i0}(e,e)$ and $E \in \sigma(\lambda(p)) \setminus D_0 \mapsto \zeta_x^{E+i0}(y)$ have finitely many zeroes. \end{proposition} \begin{proof} The first statement comes from \cite[Theorem 4.1]{zbMATH05351824} and \cite[Theorem 7.4]{zbMATH01182655}.

-Next, we know from Proposition~\ref{prp:alg} and the Newton-Puiseux theorem \cite[Theorem 3.5.2]{zbMATH06532717} that there exists a discrete set $D_0\subset \R$ such that for any $i\in[m]$ and $x,y\in\Gamma_i$, the map $z\mapsto \zeta_x^z(y)$ is analytic near any $z_0\notin D_0$ (the function has moreover an expansion as a Puiseux series near $z_0\in D_0$, and the set $D_0$ is necessarily real because we already know that $\zeta_{j,\ell}^z$ is analytic on $\mathbb{C}\setminus \R$).
+Next, we know from Proposition~\ref{prp:alg} and the Newton-Puiseux theorem \cite[Theorem 3.5.2]{zbMATH06532717} that there exists a discrete set $D_1\subset \R$ such that for any $i\le m$ and $x,y\in\Gamma_i$, the map $z\mapsto \zeta_x^z(y)$ is analytic near any $z_0\notin D_1$ (the function has moreover an expansion as a Puiseux series near $z_0\in D_1$, and the set $D_1$ is necessarily real because we already know that $\zeta_{x}^z(y)$ is analytic on $\mathbb{C}\setminus \R$).
 The function $\zeta_x^z(y)$ is also nonzero on $\mathbb{C}\setminus \R$ by definition.
-It follows from analyticity that the zeroes of $\zeta_x^z(y)$ are in some discrete set $D_0\cup D_1$, thus inside the compact set $\sigma(\lambda(p))$ there are only finitely many of them.
+It follows from analyticity that the zeroes of $\zeta_x^z(y)$ are in some discrete set $D_1\cup D_2$, thus inside the compact set $\sigma(\lambda(p))$ there are only finitely many of them.